Final Exam Responsibility

 Proctoring exams is the responsibility of the instructor.
 If you must miss administering an exam, arrange for a colleague to be present.
 Staff members or students are not permitted to proctor exams or to administer make-up exams in your absence.
 Contact the appropriate Dean if you require assistance in finding a proctor.

-Individual exams may be given on the Newark Campus by the
+Individual exams may be given on the Newark Campus by the Testing Center

 , Hopewell Hall Room 88.
 Please contact the Testing Center for more information.
 For extended campuses, please contact the Campus Gateway office for individual testing arrangements.